syncfusion-content/winui-docs/winui/TreeView/Item-height-customization.md

 ---
 layout: post
 title: Item Height Customization in WinUI TreeView | Syncfusion
-description: Learn here about customize the height of the items in WinUI TreeView.
-And autofit the items based on node content.
+description: Learn here about customize the height of the items in WinUI TreeView and autofit the items based on node content.
 platform: WinUI
 control: TreeView
 documentation: ug